Tsukiji fish market: Relocation to Toyosu Market

 The Tsukiji fish market occupies valuable real estate close to the center of the city.
 Former Tokyo Governor Shintaro Ishihara repeatedly called for moving the market to Toyosu, Koto.
 The long-anticipated move to the new Toyosu Market (豊洲市場) was scheduled to take place in November 2016, in preparation for the 2020 Summer Olympics, but on August 31, 2016, the move was postponed.
 There had been concerns that new location was heavily polluted and needed to be cleaned up.
-There are plans to retain a retail market, roughly a quarter of the current operation, in Tsukiji.
-The remaining area of the market will be redeveloped.
+The groundwater at the site contained contaminants that "far exceeded environmental limits", which was mitigated by installing additional water pumps.
+There were plans to retain a retail market, roughly a quarter of the current operation, in Tsukiji.
+The remaining area of the market would be redeveloped.

 In June 2017, plans to move the fish market were restarted. but delayed in July to the autumn of 2018.
 On 3 August 2017, a fire broke out in some of the outer buildings.

 After the new site had been declared safe following a cleanup operation, the opening date of the new market was set for 11 October 2018.
 Tsukiji market closed on 6 October 2018, with the businesses of the inner market relocated to the new Toyosu Market between 6 and 11 October.
 Even though Tsukiji inner market has moved to Toyosu, the outer market remains, selling food and other goods.
 The former market was used temporarily as a hub for transport vehicles during the 2020 Tokyo Olympics.

-It will be developed into a complex with a convention center, hotels, and other facilities by the 2040s.
+On April 19, 2024, it was announced that the area where the market was located will be redeveloped into a new economic and entertainment area centralized with a new stadium for the Yomiuri Giants.

 Economics

 The market handled more than 480 different kinds of seafood as well as 270 types of other produce, ranging from cheap seaweed to the most expensive caviar, and from tiny sardines to 300 kg tuna and controversial whale species.
 Overall, more than 700,000 metric tons of seafood are handled every year at the three seafood markets in Tokyo, with a total value in excess of 600 billion yen (approximately 5.4 billion US dollars in August 2018).
-At Tsukiji, around 1,628 tons of seafood worth 1.6 billion yen ($US14 million) may be sold on a typical day.
+At Tsukiji, around 1,628 tons of seafood worth 1.6 billion yen ($US14 million) may have been sold on a typical day.
 There were around 900 licensed dealers at the market, and the number of registered employees varied from 60,000 to 65,000, including wholesalers, accountants, auctioneers, company officials, and distributors.